zlintian/Genomic-analysis/README.md

 ########################separate into vcf format on chromosomes#######

-##whole panel is available.

-HRC.r1.GRCh37.autosomes.mac5.sites.tab

-39235158 lines in HRC panel

 ##softwares are available in modules in delta server.

 	module avail

-	module load tabix/0.2.6		##for the function bgzip

-	module load vcftools/0.1.15 	##for the function vcf-sort
+	module load tabix/0.2.6		##for the function bgzip module load vcftools/0.1.15 	##for the function vcf-sort

 	##files are separated based on chromosome.

-	for i in $(seq 1 22); do ./plink --bfile idsed.fliped.QLD_MND  --chr $i --recode vcf --out QLD_MND-chr$i; done

-	for i in $(seq 1 22); do vcf-sort QLD_MND-chr$i.vcf | bgzip -c > QLD_MND-chr$i.vcf.gz; done
+	for i in $(seq 1 22); do ./plink --bfile idsed.fliped.QLD_MND  --chr $i --recode vcf --out QLD_MND-chr$i; done for i in $(seq 1 22); do vcf-sort QLD_MND-chr$i.vcf | bgzip -c > QLD_MND-chr$i.vcf.gz; done

-	##remove the SNPs in hh file for X chromosome
+	##remove the SNPs in hh file for X chromosome if a hh file was generated. otherwise the imputation will fail.
 	./plink --bfile idsed.fliped.QLD_MND  --exclude SNPs.in.hh.txt --chr 23 --recode vcf --out QLD_MND-chr23

 	##The X chromosome is denoted as 23 in the genotype file. but X in the reference panel.
 	##Remember to change 23 into X in the vcf file.
 	sed 's/23/X/' QLD_MND-chr23.vcf > QLD_MND-chrX.vcf
 	vcf-sort QLD_MND-chrX.vcf | bgzip -c > QLD_MND-chrX.vcf.gz

 ########################submit to imputation#########################